whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 Neither the Mexican military nor law enforcement stopped the paramilitary fighters from violating all international laws of war.
 People fired machine guns into Zapatista villages, cut off people's limbs, and many others were disappeared, executed, or displaced from their homes.
 The leader of the town of Rosario Ibarra had his arm cut off.
 Women were told their children would be kidnapped if they did not reveal the organizations to which they belonged.[xxx-interview with major ana maría: on the atrocities]

 On December 22, 1997, a paramilitary group called Máscara Roja murdered 45 women, men and children suspected of supporting the Zapatistas.
-Other organized crime groups also participated in the violence, including some with known links to government officials.[xxx-wagingnonviolence in the face of assassinations]
+Organized crime groups also participated in the violence, including some with known links to government officials.[xxx-wagingnonviolence in the face of assassinations]

-Why did the Zapatistas stand up to the Mexican government this way?
-Why was it worth putting themselves through such difficult times?
+Why did the Zapatistas stand up to the Mexican government?
+Why was it worth going through such difficult times?

 The Zapatistas had suffered under Spanish and then Mexican rule for 500 years.
 Their rallying cry was _Ya Basta!_, _Enough!_ Mexican rulers exploited them "without caring that we are dying of hunger and curable diseases, without caring that we have nothing, absolutely nothing, not a decent roof, no land, no work, no health, no food, no education."
 Despite the facade of elections, they could not choose leaders they actually respected or avoid corporate exploitation.[xxx-first declaration of the lacandon jungle]<sup>,</sup>[xxx-ezln preparing 10 years]